yewstack/yew/docs/getting-started/project-setup/using-wasm-pack.md

 This tool was created by the Rust / Wasm Working Group for building WebAssembly applications.
 It supports packaging code into `npm` modules and has an accompanying [Webpack plugin](https://github.com/wasm-tool/wasm-pack-plugin) for easy integration with existing JavaScript applications.
 More information is given in [the `wasm-pack` documentation](https://rustwasm.github.io/docs/wasm-pack/introduction.html).

 :::note
-`wasm-pack` builds your library as a `cdylib` which requires that your crate-type includes it:
+`wasm-pack` requires that you set the crate-type explicitly to include `cdylib`:

 ```toml
 [lib]